What is engine remapping and is it worth it?

 We would never recommend keeping the remap a secret, firstly because it’s illegal, and secondly because if you need to make a claim and the map is discovered then your insurer may invalidate your policy and refuse to pay out.

 We think remapping a vehicle has many benefits, especially if your vehicle is already out of warranty.
-Always research the remap company well before letting anyone install third-party code onto your vehicle’s ECU, and always get an insurance quote beforehand as well.
+Always research the remap company well before letting anyone install third-party code onto your vehicle’s ECU or CMC, and always get an insurance quote beforehand as well.
 I’ve personally had my last two cars remapped and would always look to do it again on future cars.

 Tell us what you think!